 - Development of symptoms in the other hand

 - Dystonia in other parts of the body, such as the feet, neck, eyes, or vocal cords

-While Focal Hand Dystonia cannot be prevented, there are things you can do to lower the risk of developing it.
+While writer’s cramps cannot always be prevented, there are things you can do to lower your risk of developing them.
 These include: